Christopher Kent Biography

 In the Philadelphia area, Christopher appeared multiple times on the Kid’s Corner radio program on WXPN, opened for Francis Dunnery at the Tin Angel, and gave a popular five-part songwriting lecture series at the Barnes & Noble superstore in downtown Philadelphia.

-Christopher has released three albums and multiple singles, including several original Christmas songs that will eventually comprise a Christmas album.
-(The first Christmas song he released, called Songs of the Season, was reviewed at axs.com, an industry website; the reviewer called it “Christopher Kent’s holiday masterpiece….perhaps the best holiday standard you’ve never heard.”
-Songs of the Season recently became a finalist for Best Holiday Song in the JPF International Songwriting Competition as well.)
+The first Christmas song Chris released, titled Songs of the Season, was reviewed at axs.com, an industry website; the reviewer called it “Christopher Kent’s holiday masterpiece….perhaps the best holiday standard you’ve never heard.”
+Songs of the Season was also a finalist for Best Holiday Song in the JPF International Songwriting Competition.
 Chris’s recordings have been heard on radio stations up and down the East Coast, and his recording of his poem ‘Twas the Day of Thanksgiving has been played by Dr. Demento on his nationally popular, long-running show.

 Christopher currently lives in Pennsylvania with his wife Lynn.
-He’s currently completing his 150th song.
+He recently completed his 165th song.